-Rented Property) Property) (England & Wales) Regulations 2015 (England and Wales) Regulations 2015 (Delegation added through an urgent decision in September 2022) First Homes To make amendments to the First Homes Policy to reflect any future Government Guidance.
-(Delegation agreed in September Executive [Head of Community and Housing Services] following consultation with the Housing Portfolio Holder.
+Rented Property) (England & Wales) Property) Regulations 2015 (England and Wales) (Delegation added through an Regulations urgent decision in September 2015 2022) [Head of Community and First Homes To make amendments to the First Executive Homes Policy to reflect any future Housing Services] Government Guidance. following consultation with the Housing Portfolio (Delegation agreed in September Holder.
 2022)